 Gender Pay Gap Reporting

-As an organisation whose identity is underpinned by our faith, and therefore by Christian values of equality, dignity and justice, World Vision UK is strongly committed to reducing the gender pay gap within our organisation.
+As an organisation whose identity is underpinned by our faith, and our Christian values of equality, dignity and justice, World Vision UK is strongly committed to reducing the gender pay gap within our organisation.

 Statement approved and signed by:

-Jacquie Heany - Director of People and Culture, World Vision UK
+Ann Kiceluk - Chief People Officer, World Vision UK